Occupational Therapy Volunteer Projects in Vietnam

 - Requirements: Volunteers must have completed at least one year of Occupational Therapy related studies or training

-- Accommodation: Host family, placement accommodation, guesthouse or shared volunteer apartment
+- Accommodation: Host family, placement accommodation, guesthouse, hostel or shared volunteer apartment

 - Price: From

 - What’s included?
 Food, accommodation, transfers to and from our specified airport, transport to and from work where required, insurance, personal webpage, induction and orientation, 24/7 support

 - What’s not included?
 Flights, visa costs, spending money